 - Elevator control panels are located at the security desk and have the capability of adding security card access

 - Tenants have the ability to tie-in to the existing building security system and/or install their own security system within their premises at their own cost

 - Tenants may install card readers with electronic door locking devices and intercoms and (subject to applicable code) upgrade finishes at stair shafts to allow the tenant to use fire stairs for vertical circulation between floors

 - Provided the tenant chooses a compatible system to the building security system, the tenant will be able to retain control and responsibility of programming and issuing security cards to its employees

 - 150 Elgin has Destination Dispatch – a new concept in elevator controls designed to help you reach your destination faster.

-Performance Court – 150 Elgin is LEED Gold Core + Shell certified and BOMA BEST Platinum Certified.
+Performance Court – 150 Elgin is LEED Gold Core + Shell certified and BOMA BEST Gold Certified.

 - Healthy indoor work environment: To promote the comfort and well-being of building occupants and to prevent indoor air quality problems, a stringent Indoor Air Quality Management Plan was implemented and enforced.
 The ventilation system utilizes occupancy & CO2 sensors to control the ventilation system and maintain indoor air quality and proper ventilation levels while also saving energy.